-He also warned that market expectations of further declines (through the crawl) could drive speculative outflows, increase offshore account use and heighten country risk, ultimately deterring investment and undermining currency convertibility and called for a stronger assessment framework to enhance transparency and accountability in the exchange rate approach.
+He also warned that market expectations of further declines (through the crawl) could drive speculative outflows and heighten country risk, ultimately deterring investment and undermining currency convertibility and called for a stronger assessment framework to enhance transparency and accountability in the exchange rate approach.

-- (ii) KFR: The KFR should be maintained at 4%, as fundamentals support easing, while a tightening bias serves primarily to align exchange rate and monetary policies. - (iii) CRR: Reduce to 11.0% in line with MOC's recommendation, which considers factors like uneven liquidity distribution shift to more market-based tools. - (iv) Repo/Reverse Repo margins: Margins to remain unchanged. - (v) 28-day CBB auction volume: Increase the 28-day CBB auction volume but be mindful not to compete with government securities.
+- (ii) KFR: The KFR should be maintained at 4.0%, as fundamentals support easing, while a tightening bias serves primarily to align exchange rate and monetary policies. - (iii) CRR: Reduce to 11.0% in line with MOC's recommendation, which considers factors like uneven liquidity distribution shift to more market-based tools. - (iv) Repo/Reverse Repo margins: Margins unchanged consistent with the policy stance. - (v) 28-day CBB auction volume: Increase the 28-day CBB auction volume but be mindful not to compete with government securities.